Azure/terraform-azurerm-lz-vending/README.md

 - `principal_id`: The directory/object id of the principal to assign the role to.
 - `definition`: The role definition to assign.
 Either use the name or the role definition resource id.
 - `relative_scope`: (optional) Scope relative to the created subscription.
 Omit, or leave blank for subscription scope.
 - `condition`: (optional) A condition to apply to the role assignment.
-See https://learn.microsoft.com/en-us/azure/role-based-access-control/conditions-custom-security-attributes for more details.
+See [Conditions Custom Security Attributes](https://learn.microsoft.com/en-us/azure/role-based-access-control/conditions-custom-security-attributes) for more details.
 - `condition_version`: (optional) The version of the condition syntax.
-See https://learn.microsoft.com/en-us/azure/role-based-access-control/conditions-custom-security-attributes for more details.
+See [Conditions Custom Security Attributes](https://learn.microsoft.com/en-us/azure/role-based-access-control/conditions-custom-security-attributes) for more details.

 E.g.